Analysis | The Equality Act and the ramped-up culture war over LGBTQ rights

 The House passed legislation Thursday aimed at prohibiting discrimination based on sexual orientation or gender identity.
 The Equality Act would change existing civil rights laws to clearly ban LGBTQ discrimination in the workplace, education, housing and other aspects of American life.
 It passed with the votes of all Democrats and three Republicans, and now goes to the Senate, where 10 Republicans would have to join Democrats for it to pass — a tough road for something quickly gaining negative attention on the right.

 Conservative media is warning viewers that more rights for transgender Americans could deprive women and girls of opportunities.
 The Conservative Political Action Conference, one of the most influential gatherings of conservatives, will address the topic this weekend at its annual conference.
-And concerns about more rights for transgender Americans have attracted the attention of the Freedom Caucus, a group of the most hard line conservatives in Congress, as well as Sen. Mitt Romney (R.-Utah), a more moderate conservative who has inquired about how expanding LGBT rights could affect religious freedom.
+And concerns about more rights for transgender Americans have attracted the attention of the Freedom Caucus, a group of the most hard-line conservatives in Congress, as well as Sen. Mitt Romney (R.-Utah), a more moderate conservative who has inquired about how expanding LGBT rights could affect religious freedom.

 One of Washington’s newest firebrands — Rep. Marjorie Taylor Greene (R.-Ga.) — leaped in to the debate.
 She engaged in a social media back-and-forth with a Democrat in a neighboring office whose child is transgender.
-Greene tried delay the House vote on the bill by making a motion to adjourn the session.
+Greene tried to delay the House vote on the bill by making a motion to adjourn the session.

 Greene has argued that the Equality Act would eliminate protections for women by allowing transgender people to compete in sports.
 Greene claims that extending discrimination protections based on gender identity rather than biological sex harms women — a position that her critics call transphobic.